Tung Hu Ling: North America

-In memory of a modest man
+Legacy

-Tung Hu-ling died in Honolulu on November 29, 1992.
+Tung Hu Ling died in Honolulu on November 29, 1992.
 A T'ai Chi magazine cover story paid tribute early the following year with articles on the man, his art, and his life, in which his disciple Wu Ta-yeh noted, "Despite Master Tung's superb accomplishment, he was very modest and never talked about his own achievements.
 Because of this attitude of his, his students also did not publicize him or create an image for him.
-This is the reason why he has been little known in the United States as compared to other Taijiquan teachers.
+This is the reason why he has been little known in the United States as compared to other tai chi teachers.
 He never criticized other styles or other teachers.
 In fact, he never said, 'Wrong,' to his students, but just made the correction.
 This attitude perhaps reflects his mature training in Taijiquan."